rajhseg/Clean-Architecture/README.md

       Should have implementation for UnitOfWork. (ex UnitOfWork)

-      Should have implementation for Services. (ex EmailService)
+      Should have implementation for External Services. (ex EmailService)

-      Should have implementation for UseCase Interface. (ex PaymentServiceGateway or AddressValidate)
+      Should have implementation for UseCaseExternalSystemInterfaces.
+         (ex PaymentServiceGateway or AddressValidate)

       All the above four are with internal access specifiers.